 Reducing no-shows and cancellations will increase patient retention and ultimately help grow your practice.
 Treating a full patient load each day allows your business to remain profitable, while ensuring you’re able to help as many patients as possible.

-For more tips related to this topic, see the blog post “How to automate appointment reminders and routine practice tasks.”
+For more tips related to no-shows and cancellations, see the blog post “How to automate appointment reminders and routine practice tasks.”

 Instantly see how you compare to other practices in your local area and specialty.